telosnetwork/erc20-mintable-example/README.md

-# ERC20 EVM Template: Mint example implementation
+# ERC20 EVM Template: Mintable Example
 This repository implements the [ERC20 Template for Telos EVM Testnet Network](https://github.com/telosnetwork/erc20-template)

 It was made for the [Native to EVM transaction How-To](https://github.com/telosnetwork/native-to-evm-transaction), it is ownable, adds a mint functionality and removes the initial supply sent on deployment.